 Each service has different rules for continuing usage if you qualify for an extension.
 (Also see Academic Use Restrictions for Westlaw below.)

-Westlaw offers 40 hours of access to WestlawNext and to Westlaw Classic for educational purposes in June and in July.
+Westlaw offers some access to WestlawNext for educational purposes over the summer.

 Students can extend access to full access over the summer if they have a valid educational need under one of the following provisions:

 (Students who are provided stipends, grants or funding by their schools or organizations for non-profit work over the summer are receiving compensation and are not eligible for a summer password extension.)

 For full access, after logging on to Westlaw, register at this link, OR log into Westlaw and look for the image that says "Request a Password Extension" and click on the button that says "Learn More."
 By the way, Live Help for law school passwords will continue to be available all summer for WestlawNext.

 Note: As of July 1st, Westlaw Classic will no longer be available at law schools.
 (Westlaw is discontinuing this platform for academic accounts.)